From Monday until 31 January, its eight companies will present their latest products for the residential, hotel and contract sector.

 The four colours for flooring (Silver, Stone, Grey and Bone) and two for wall tiles (Grey and Bone) combine the textures and density of metal but with a lighter, smoother surface.

-Bhutan is inspired by the appearance and colour contrasts of cement.
+Bhutan is inspired by the appearance and colour contrasts of natural stone.
 Floor tiles are available in 59.6 cm x 59.6 cm and 100 cm x 100 cm format (HIGHKER) and wall tiles in 45 cm x 120 cm format.

 The three colours of the Bhutan range (Steel, Bone and Silver) offer unlimited creative opportunities with a timeless undulating design.
 The first two colours are only available in the 45 cm x 120 cm format.